esmero/archipelago-documentation/docs/archipelago-glossary.md

 ### Data Transformation Selections

-The data transformation approach used in an AMI Set, and determines how your source data will be transformed into ADOs upon AMI Set Processing.
+The data transformation approach used in an AMI Set that determines how your source data will be transformed into ADOs upon AMI Set Processing.

 Related documentation: [Step 3.
 Data Transformation Selections](AMIviaSpreadsheets.md/#step-3-data-transformation-selections).